 I recently read an interesting statistic in a study related to Social Media Networks.
 It stated that only 1% of the users on these platforms are actually creating content.
-Then there's a bigger group that engages with contents (i.e. likes, share, comments) but does not create themselves.
+Then there's a bigger group of bystanders that engages with contents (i.e. likes, share, comments) but does not create themselves.
 And then there's a vast majority of around 80% of users that are purely passive without any sort of interaction.
 They just look at what others are doing.

 I find that fascinating.
 Why?
 Because, I think these relations probably translate to life in general.
 Similarly, in many other areas, the number of creators is very small compared to the passive majority.
 Although, I didn't really know it when I co-founded a company: Being able to create is a major driver for me.

 Fortunately, when you start a business, there are many things to create.
 You start from scratch with nothing more than white paper.
 You really cannot afford to be a bystander.

 You have no existing resources that you can rely on.
 Almost every day, you do something for the first time and have to come up with a way to do it.
 Naturally, this can be exhausting at times.
 There are lots of days, where you really want to be able to just open the drawer and pick out a template from a previous project.
 Well, there is none.
 In fact: My desk does not even have drawers.